Mouthless-Stoat/sigil101/3-rabbit/code.md

 Now if we test our sigil that bug of multiple drawing no longer happen.
 However when we play our card the opponent also draw a card which we may not want this also cause a desync and error.
 We can see this error when playing the card from the remote window.

-Solving this issue is also very easy we just once again need to make a sight adjustment to our condition like so:
+Solving this issue is also very easy we just once again need to make a slight adjustment to our condition like so:

 ```gdscript
 extends SigilEffect